rubocop/rubocop/manual/node_pattern.md

 Where `_` matches a single node, `...` eagerly matches zero or more subsequent nodes.

+`...` can only be used to match the last children, and can't be used to match children in the middle or the beginning.

 It's useful when you want to check some internal nodes but with a final with the same results.
 For example, let's use `sum(1,2)`.